dkgermyn/hermesBot/README.md

 Overseerr has built-in Discord notification support, but it can only @mention users if their Discord ID is stored in Overseerr's database.
 Hermes provides a secure, user-friendly way for people to link their own accounts without requiring administrator intervention.

 **Key Benefits:**
-- Users can self-service their Discord linking
+- Users can do their own Discord<->Overseer linking
 - No database access required (only Overseerr API)
 - No Plex credentials needed
 - Secure proof-of-control verification